 How to configure your WeChat business account profile?

-Once your account is approved, you get access to:
+Once your account is approved, you will get access to:

 4. Monitoring of results.
 To configure your profile, scroll to the bottom of the page to go to the Settings tab in the left menu.